 This recipe is an easier, faster, and less intimidating version of Shepherd’s Pie that anyone can tackle.
 I use pre-made ingredients that simply need assembling and baking… easy!
 Use your favorite gravy, potatoes, and veggies.
 Heck, even go for ground lamb to make it authentic!

 easy Shepherd’s Pie ideas:

-- try sweet potatoes in place of traditional
+- try sweet potatoes or cauliflower in place of traditional potatoes

 - make your own mashed potatoes

 - green beans & corn are kid-faves for this recipe

 - add in chopped onion and garlic when sauteing the meat